 Here's How Donald Trump Spent His First Week out of Office

-With Donald Trump now a former U.S. President after being replaced by Joe Biden and awaiting impeachment proceedings, he's been eerily quiet.
-Though that could be due to him being banned from multiple social media sites.
+Nearly two weeks out of office, Donald Trump, the former U.S. President who was replaced by Joe Biden and is now awaiting impeachment proceedings, has been eerily quiet.
+However, that could be due to him being banned from multiple social media sites.
 On the day of President Biden's inauguration, Trump and his family boarded Air Force One and left the White House for the beaches of Florida and his private Mar-a-Lago club in Palm Beach.

 When he's not speaking with advisors about his upcoming proceedings, it seems he's spending his time golfing at Mar-a-Largo.
 Daily Mail published photos of the twice impeached President on the greens while supporters gathered outside the club with signs expressing their continued support.